michael-orr/code-quiz/README.md

-# Quiz Game
+# Code Quiz Game

-## See how many points you score!
+## See well you know Javascript!

-You have 60 seconds to answer all the questions.
+You have 60 seconds to answer all 10 questions.

 Every wrong answer subtracts 10 seconds.